spersico/nerdTail/README.md

 ## 🧑🏻‍💻 Developing Locally

 There are 3 scripts in the `package.json` file that should help:
- - `test:publisher`: runs a test publisher that sends a bunch of logs to the server constantly
+ - `test:publisher`: runs a test publisher that sends a bunch of logs to the server constantly (`test:publisher:json` to send JSON logs)
-  - `test:server`: runs the server that acts as the subscriber to the publishers
+  - `dev:server`: runs the server that acts as the subscriber to the publishers
-  - `dev`: runs the frontend server, that connects to the subscriber server (you only need to run this while developing).
+  - `dev:client`: runs the frontend server, that connects to the subscriber server (you only need to run this while developing).

 ### Running it locally as if it were installed on your machine
 You can use the test:publisher and test:server scripts to test some log source locally, or install this locally and use it as a CLI tool: